xiocode/twisted/docs/projects/core/howto/constants.rst

     [<METHOD=GET>, <METHOD=PUT>, <METHOD=POST>, <METHOD=DELETE>]
     >>>

-And constants can also be compared, either for equality or identity:
+Constants can be compared for equality or identity:

 .. code-block:: console